wyattshapiro/reddit_scraper/README.md

 ## Config

-Create a reddit account at https://www.reddit.com/ then add username/password to config.py
+Create a reddit account at https://www.reddit.com/ then add username/password to src/config.py

-Create a reddit app at https://www.reddit.com/prefs/apps/ and add client_id/client_secret to config.py
+Create a reddit app at https://www.reddit.com/prefs/apps/ and add client_id/client_secret to src/config.py

+## Input

+1. subreddit_name: name of subreddits

+2. search_term:

+- "new" for latest posts on subreddit,
+- "hot" for submissions designated as hot by reddit,
+- "top" for top submissions in the past submission_limit

+3. submission_limit:

+- for "new" or "hot" type search_term, must be int
+- for "top", can be "day", "hour", "month", "week", "year", "all"

+## Bugs

+1. searching by "top" submissions on a subreddit returns a maximum of 100 submission results even when parameter set to "year" or "all"

 ## Helpful Documentation